 International campaign - project development

-As soon as they submit the initial application, candidate countries must carry out international campaigns to garner support for their project.
-They organize international symposiums, forums and other activities and travel the world to meet with representatives of BIE Member States.
+As soon as they submit the initial application, candidate countries carry out international campaigns to garner support for their project.
+They organise international symposiums, forums and other activities and travel the world to meet with representatives of BIE Member States.

-This procedure applies to Member States only; a 2/3 majority is required for a non-member state candidate to win the right to host an Expo.
+This procedure applies to Member States only; a two thirds majority is required for a non-Member State candidate to win the right to host an Expo.

-After a country wins the right to host an Expo, it must continue to work closely with the BIE and carry out the steps required by the BIE rules and regulations.
+After a country wins the right to host an Expo, it continues to work closely with the BIE to formalise the Expo project.

-After the vote, the future host country has to formalise its Expo project by submitting a complete and definitive implementation plan for the Expo.
-This formalisation is called "registration" for World Expos and "recognition" for International Expos.
+After the vote, the future host country must formalise its Expo project by submitting a complete and definitive implementation plan for the Expo.
+This formalisation is called "registration" for World Expos and "recognition" for Specialised Expos.

-The registration of World Expos must take place at least five years before the opening date.
-In the case of International Expos, the recognition must take place at least four years before the opening date.
+For World Expos, the registration dossier must be submitted to the BIE at least five years before the opening date.
+For Specialised Expos, the recognition dossier must be submitted at least four years before the opening date.